Guidelines for Authors

 Users who need permissions for other uses will request them directly from the authors.
 Alternatively, authors may wish to grant general permissions, using one of the six Creative Commons (CC) licences.
 In that case, authors may provide a Copyright licence statement on the title page of their manuscript, where they specify the exact licence applicable to their article (the appropriate licence is to be selected from the Title Page Template).
 If the article includes rights held by others, authors must first make sure to get permission from the rights holders to sublicense those rights under the CC licence.

 Evaluation process – Upon receipt of a submission, the editor checks its relevance to the scope of the journal, completeness, compliance with the Guidelines for Authors, and overall quality, originality, and clarity.
 The manuscripts sent to the referees undergo a double-blind peer review based on criteria of scientific quality (see the Guidelines for Referees).
 No other consideration (e.g. of background, religion, gender, race, institutional affiliation, etc.) is taken into account at any stage.
 Based on the referees’ conclusions, the editor notifies the author(s) of a decision of:

 – Acceptance (i.e. no revision is required.
 The paper enters the publication process); or

 – Acceptance conditional to minor or substantial revision, along with a point-by-point response (the authors have to carry out the revision before the paper is sent to publication); or

-– Major revision (the authors have to resubmit the paper after revision, along with a point-by-point response.
-The revised paper is then sent back to one or more of the original referees for re-evaluation before a final decision is made); or
+– Invitation to resubmit the paper after in-depth revision, along with a point-by-point response (the revised paper will be sent back to one or more of the original referees for re-evaluation before a final decision is made); or